seschwartz8/better-doctor/README.md

 ## Known Bugs

 - Doctors' website URLs do not always load properly such that they are clickable.
+- geoAPI file is present with API call to google maps to be used in upgrade where user can choose the search city

 ## Technologies Used